nephio-project/docs/content/en/docs/porch/package-variant.md

 This will result in the condition `Ready` being set to `False`.

+{{% alert title="Note" color="primary" %}}

-Note that whether or not all `required` injection points are fulfilled does not affect the *PackageVariant* conditions, only the *PackageRevision* conditions.
+Whether or not all `required` injection points are fulfilled does not affect the *PackageVariant* conditions, only the *PackageRevision* conditions.

+{{% /alert %}}

 **A Further Note on Selectors**

-Note that by allowing the use of GVK, not just name, in the selector, more precision in selection is enabled.
+By allowing the use of GVK, not just name, in the selector, more precision in selection is enabled.
 This is a way to constrain the injections that will be done.
 That is, if the package has 10 different objects with `config-injection` annotation, the PackageVariant could say it only wants to replace certain GVKs, allowing better control.